pichborithk/ZTM-face-detection-api/README.md

 In order to run this backend, you will need to have the following installed on your local machine:

-- Node.js: You can download the latest version of Node.js from the official website.
+- Node.js: You can download the latest version of Node.js from https://nodejs.org/en/
-- PostgreSQL: You can download the latest version of PostgreSQL from the official website.
+- PostgreSQL: You can download the latest version of PostgreSQL from https://www.postgresql.org/download/

 You will also need to create a PostgreSQL database.